-President Obama wrote, “Since our country’s founding, brave members of our military have stood strong as one American team, ready to defend our homeland and safeguard the values for which we stand.
+In his 2015 decree, President Obama wrote, “Since our country’s founding, brave members of our military have stood strong as one American team, ready to defend our homeland and safeguard the values for which we stand.
 They represent the best our Nation has to offer, and serving alongside them are proud and loving family members—heroes on the home front.
 Each day, they make sacrifices for their loved ones and their country.
 They have answered their call of duty, and as a Nation, we must answer ours and serve them as well as they have served us.
 During Military Family Month, we pay tribute to and thank our military families for their service to our country, and we recognize the extraordinary ways in which they give of themselves for us all.”

 You and I both know military families are incredible; we’ve all witnessed incredible strength in the people around us.

 We’ve seen the spouse whose other half is deployed step up to bring meals when someone else is hurting.
 We’ve watched the kids whose mom is deployed offer to rake the older neighbor’s lawn.
 We’ve seen first-hand parents put their “baby” on an airplane and console the people around them.
 Military families are strong, and we are mightier together.
 We are brave, and we are more courageous together.
 This military family appreciation month, we are appreciated, recognized and lauded… and we are grateful, together.

 Keep Up with the Ins and Outs of Military Life